snuspl/cruise/README.md

 ## Using Surf

+By extending Hadoop's `FileSystem` abstract class, tools and frameworks that were built to use HDFS can be configured to run Surf.
+In this way, Surf runs as a transparent caching layer above HDFS.
+A cache management CLI is also provided for manual adjustment of the cache, but this will not be the main production interface.

 The usage below assumes that all of Surf's components are running on the local node.

 ### Run Surf cache management commands from CLI